dpwgc/easierweb/README.md

 ### Other notes

-* If you want to use 'EasyGET', 'EasyPOST', 'EasyPUT'... functions.
-The api handle function must be in the following formats. request struct and response struct can be slices ([]Request/*[]Response)
+* If you want to use 'EasyXXX' series functions.
+The api handle function must be in the following formats. request struct and response struct can be slices ( []Request / *[]Response )

 ```go
 // input: Context, Request | output: *Response, error